HyperspaceMadness/Mega_Bezel/README.md

 ----------------------------------------

   * In general there is a background image which fills the screen, then the scaled down game screen with an automatically generated bezel image is drawn on top.
-  * The bezel and frame you see around the screen auto generated and not part of the background image
+  * The bezel and frame you see around the screen is auto generated and not part of the background image
   * Additional Images can be layered on top to augment the look
   * Most things can be changed to your taste with adjustment of the parameters, so try them out!